squaredtechnologies/vizly-notebook/README.md

 # Thread.dev Cloud

-Eventually we hope to provide Thread as a shareable web app with lots of collaboration features.
-As part of this, we are looking for initial enterprise design partners that might be interested in partnering with us on this.
+Eventually we hope to integrate Thread into a cloud platform that can support collaboration features as well hosting of notebooks as web application.
+If this sounds interesting to you, we are looking for enterprise design partners to partner with and customize the solution for.
 If you're interested, please reach out to us [via email](mailto:ali@vizlylabs.com) or [join our waitlist](https://waitlist.thread.dev).